dxjoshi/java_interview_prep/resources/theoretical-concepts/rest-api-notes.md

 Accept headers tells web service what kind of response client is accepting, so if a web service is capable of sending response in XML and JSON format and client sends Accept header as application/xml then XML response will be sent.
 For Accept header application/json, server will send the JSON response.
 Content-Type header is used to tell server what is the format of data being sent in the request.
 If Content-Type header is application/xml then server will try to parse it as XML data.
 This header is useful in HTTP Post and Put requests.

+Here are some of the most common API Headers you will encounter when testing any API.
+- **Authorization:** Contains the authentication credentials for HTTP authentication.
+- **WWW-Authenticate:** The server may send this as an initial response if it needs some form of authentication before responding with the actual resource being requested.
+Often following this header is the response code 401, which means “unauthorized”.
+- **Accept-Charset:** This header is set with the request and tells the server which character sets (e.g., UTF-8, ISO-8859-1, Windows-1251, etc.) are acceptable by the client.
+- **Content-Type:**  Tells the client what media type (e.g., application/json, application/javascript, etc.) a response is sent in.
+This is an important header field that helps the client know how to process the response body correctly.
+- **Cache-Control:** The cache policy defined by the server for this response, a cached response can be stored by the client and re-used till the time defined by the Cache-Control header.

 ### Difference between PUT and POST
 PUT puts a file or resource at a particular URI and exactly at that URI.
 If there is already a file or resource at that URI, PUT changes that file or resource.
 If there is no resource or file there, PUT makes one.